dwave-examples/graph-coloring/README.md

 ## Code Overview

 The hybrid CQM solver accepts problems expressed in terms of a ConstrainedQuadraticModel object.
-A CQM consists of an objective and constraints, both formulated in this example as Binary Quadratic Models (BQMs).
+A CQM consists of an objective and/or constraints, both formulated as Quadratic Models (BQMs).
+In this model, the problem is formulated as a constraint satisfaction problem and does not have an objective.

-For this problem, define binary variables as ordered pairs (node, color).
+In this problem, we define binary variables as ordered pairs (node, color).
 For example, the pair `(1, 2)` corresponds to node 1 and color 2.
 In the map coloring example, the pair will look like `('Maryland', 0)` to indicate that the state of Maryland should be colored with color 0 in the USA map.
 If variable `(n, i)` equals 1 then we assign node `n` color `i`.

-### Objective

-We set the objective in order to use as few colors as possible.
-We assume a very simple relationship: variable `(node, k)` is given a coefficient of k in our objective function.
-This will encourage the solver to use the lowest numbered colors as much as possible by minimizing the overall number of colors used.

 ### Constraints